Orange Unit: A Person-Centered Launch

-As a result, this has also opened up new computing opportunities, such as systems-on-chips (SoC) that bring together memory, input/output controllers, processors, radios, etc. into a single integrated circuit.
-The outcome is typically lower costs, power consumption, heat dissipation, and potentially lower environmental impacts.
+As a result, this has also opened up new computing opportunities, such as systems-on-chips (SoC) that bring together memory, input/output controllers, processors, radios, etc., into a single integrated circuit.
+The outcome is typically the lowering of costs, power consumption, heat dissipation, and potentially environmental impacts.

 Below you can see Fritzing diagrams of both the Raspberry Pi 3 and Raspberry Pi 4 computers.

-Start by taking a few minutes to look over the hardware list for the Raspberry Pi 3 Model B. This includes:
+Start by taking a few minutes to look over the hardware list for the Raspberry Pi 3 Model B, the earliest model of the third-generation Raspberry Pi.
+This includes:

 - A Broadcom BCM2837 system-on-chip (the largest of the black, square integrated circuits on the printed circuit board).
 Built into this SoC is:

 - Quad-core 1.2 GHz 64-bit ARM cortex A53 CPU

 - Full HD 1080p, H.264 Video Encode/Decode, 400MHz VideoCore IV Graphical Co-Processor Unit